Xeverous/filter_spirit/doc/programmer/building.md

 Note that:

-- Due to some bugs, the earlier working GCC version is 9.0.
+- Due to some bugs, the earliest working GCC version is 9.0.
 - MSVC toolchain is not being used and not tested.

 ## external library requirements